lupswitch/codeigniter-model/README.md

 }
 ```

+> Timestamp would force manage value with the column(s) that has been set.

 ### Database Connection

 By default, all models will use the default database connection `$this->db` configured for your application.
 If you would like to specify a different connection for the model, use the `$database` property: